airmencoders/tron-common-api-local/README.md

     + tron-common-api-dashboard
     + tron-common-api-proxy

-3. Once the repos are cloned into your directory of choosing (the above repos must be at the same directory level as shown above), login into the code IL2 GitLab's container registry with the following command:
+3. Once the repos are cloned into your directory of choosing (the above folders/repos must be on the same directory level like shown above), login into the code IL2 GitLab's container registry with the following command:

     `docker login registry.il2.dso.mil -u gitlab_ci_token -u <token>`

     where `<token>` is your GitLab token string (token must have registry access attributes chosen, if you're not sure, you can check in your GitLab account settings.
 If it does not have these, simply create a new token that does)

-4. Once you get a successful login into the container registry, issue the following command:
+4. Once you get a successful login into the container registry, `cd tron-common-api-local` and issue the following command:

     `docker-compose up -d`

     This will start all the needed containers (after pulling the images it needs from both Docker Hub and the code IL2 registory).
 Note for the first start-up, this could take **several** minutes.
 Subsequent starts should take considerably less time.
-Should see something like this:
+You should see something like this:

     ![Image of bootup](images/started.png)